til-23/til-23-info-public/source/qualifiers-reid.rst

 #################################

 * You need not necessarily use the boilerplate code and can write your own model code for the competition.
 Any form of deep learning techniques are fine i.e supervised, semi-supervised or self-supervised method, including loading of pretraining models.
-* You may not annotate the images of the test set.
+* For avoidance of doubt, you may not annotate the images of the test set.